DrData/UKF2/README.md

 }

 ```
 For the final parameters the coverage for laser and radar data were 96% and 94%.
 Which means the selected parameters are consistent.

-The final selected parameters for the linear acceleration and rotational acceleration were 1.5 and 0.6.
-The initial values were based on the estimates from the lesson.
+The plot of the NIS are below.
+The horizontal line is the 95% confidence interval for a chi-square distribution for the given degrees of freedom.

 ![NISLaser](./NISLaser.png)